 article by David Peterson Some years back I had a chance to move to New York City in a developing relationship.
 But, no matter how I considered that, my intuition said “no”.
 Intuition in my experience, regardless of what that is, is never wrong.
 Shortly after my...read more

 article by Baptiste Bertrand I love these empty spaces, I mean you, your gear, the quietness of nature.
-One blink of the eye and you’ve already recorded the picture.
-As born and raised in a big city, huge landscapes were not my usual everyday life but as soon as...read more
+One blink of the eye and you've already recorded the picture.
+As born and raised in a big city, huge landscapes were not my usual everyday life but as soon as I had...read more

 article by Allan Pudlitzke Let’s start with this new Pokemon Go fad.
 It’s everywhere and has blossomed in only the last few weeks since the release.
 While I can’t complain too much, it has kids out from behind their gaming consoles wandering the world in sort of a...read more